The future of secure communications: device independence in quantum key distribution: Introduction

-A QBER below a predetermined threshold indicates minimal interference or eavesdropping, so Alice and Bob can agree under a certain level of coinfidence that they final keys $\{k_{A_i}=k_{B_i}\}_{i|T_i=0}$ are correctly distributed and the technique for the step 3.4 discussed in the tutorial can be applied \cite{tutorial}.
-This refined key, now highly secure, is suitable for encrypting messages.
-We will see more formally in Sec. \ref{sec:chap4} how bound Eve's knowledge about the key.
+Whenever a protocol involves only a single key-generation basis, we denote its QBER by $Q$, omitting the subscripts $Z$ and $X$.
+A QBER below a threshold indicates minimal interference or eavesdropping, so Alice and Bob can agree under a certain level of confidence that they final keys $\{k_{A_i}=k_{B_i}\}_{i|T_i=0}$ are correctly distributed and the technique for the step 3.4 discussed in the tutorial can be applied \cite{tutorial}.
+This refined key, now highly secure, is suitable for encrypting messages (see Sec. \ref{sec:chap4} to bound Eve's knowledge about the key).

-Notably, in BB84 the no-cloning theorem~\cite{Wootters1982} prohibits the duplication of quantum states (we represent no-cloning in Fig. \ref{fig:traditionalvsQKD} as a not perfect copy process giving deformated spheres), ensuring that any attempt by Eve to intercept and replicate the qubits would be futile without introducing detectable errors.
+Notably, in BB84 the no-cloning theorem~\cite{Wootters1982} prohibits the duplication of quantum states (we represent no-cloning in Fig. \ref{fig:traditionalvsQKD} as a not perfect copy process giving deformated spheres), ensuring that any attempt by Eve to intercept and replicate the qubits would introduce detectable errors.
 Additionally, if Eve measures a qubit without knowing the correct basis, (only Alice knows $x$), the original information encoded in the other basis is irreversibly lost due to the uncertainty principle.
-Consequently, any eavesdropping attempt increases the QBER alerting Alice and Bob.
-Specifically, after comparing $m=|\{c_{i}|c_i=1\lor c_i=0\}_{i}|$ bits, the probability that Eve can eavesdrop without being detected drops to $(3/4)^m$ as 50\% chance that Eve guesses correctly (same Alice's color in Fig. \ref{fig:traditionalvsQKD}) no matter Bob's choice plus 50\% chance that Eve guesses wrongly, and within that 50\%, there's another 50\% chance that Bob's measurement will yield an incorrect result (Alice's color differs from Eve and Bob's color in Fig. \ref{fig:traditionalvsQKD}).
+Consequently, any eavesdropping attempt increases the QBER, which can be measured by Alice and Bob.
+Specifically, after comparing $m=|\{c_{i}|c_i=1\lor c_i=0\}_{i}|$ bits, the probability that Eve can eavesdrop without being detected drops to $(3/4)^m$.
+Here the 3/4 probability of a single correct guess follows from the 1/4 error probability in an intercept/resend attack (see below): there is a 50\% chance that Eve guesses the correct basis (same Alice's color in Fig. \ref{fig:traditionalvsQKD}), and thus a 50\% chance that Eve guesses wrong, and within those wrong cases, there is another 50\% chance that Bob's measurement will yield an incorrect result (Alice's color differs from Eve and Bob's color in Fig. \ref{fig:traditionalvsQKD}).
 The theoretical security proofs depend on Eve's ability to perform \textit{(i) individual attacks}, measuring states separately; \textit{(ii) collective attacks}, measuring individually with joint classical post-processing; \textit{(iii) coherent attacks}, using joint quantum measurements on all states stored in a memory.